 In my work as CTO for the manufacturing industry at Microsoft, I get to work with the leading global firms on helping them define strategies to transform operations.
 In my conversations, the topic of creating a more intelligent supply chain is often top of mind.
 For most, this means finding ways to better track raw materials, product, and finished goods as they travel through the supply chain.
 What many manufacturers have yet to come to grips with, however, is the role smart factories, production data and IoT analytics have in enabling true end-to-end supply chain visibility.

 Manufacturers have historically focused supply chain efficiency efforts on increasing visibility of output, with an emphasis on better monitoring logistics.
 In a steady-state environment, this strategy can be effective.
 But what happens when there is disruption in the value chain, for example when demand fluctuates?
 How do you deal with it if supplies aren’t there?

 Supply chain leaders are only now beginning to understand the important role visibility into production and quality can have on optimizing the supply chain.
 By leveraging IoT and AI in supply chain, enterprises can build algorithmic decision-making and automated execution to deliver disruptive capabilities and new business models.

 With adoption of Industry 4.0, we are now seeing manufacturers integrating the broader value chain across physical, information and financial flows.
 With new kinds of data being generated, it is possible to drive better outcomes in planning or in inventory optimization.

 Building a foundation for the intelligent supply chain

-The foundation for building an intelligent supply chain is a digital platform with capabilities like IoT, AI, cognitive and blockchain, that can enable different aspects of manufacturing process and also enable companies to build new disruptive capability.
+The foundation for building an intelligent supply chain is a digital platform with capabilities like IoT, AI, cognitive and blockchain, that can enable different aspects of a manufacturing process and also enable companies to build new disruptive capability.
 For example, sensor-based replenishment allows manufacturers not only to understand customer use of the product but also to drive capacity planning.
-In a physical supply chain, IoT sensors can provide near-real-time visibility to movement of materials indoor or outdoor.
+In a physical supply chain, IoT sensors can provide near-real-time visibility to the movement of materials indoor or outdoor.
 Such tracking combined with AI enables manufacturers to better predict inventory stock addressing material availability on factory floor.